-Local area has an established ITA training service.
+Local areas have established ITA training services.
 ITA training services are available for WIOA eligible individuals who meet the ITA training criteria.
 ITA training is for specific or demand occupations in local area where an expectation of employment and self-sufficient wages are available.
 Training must be complete with the ITA time period and with cost limitations.